dialchain/dial/specs/Token.md

 /*
 The controller entry is held at the discretion of the controlling participant.

-The script is generaly disclosed with the nextt modification request and shall not be reused.
+The script is generaly disclosed with the next modification request and shall not be reused.
 */
 controller = {